What should you do if your car breaks down on a public road or your vehicle has broken down on a motorway?

 Leave vehicle sidelights turned on during darkness or poor visibility.
 Never stand between oncoming traffic and your vehicle.
 Avoid standing directly in front of your vehicle's driving lights to help keep it visible to other road users.

-Are warning triangles a legal requirement in the United Kingdom?
-All motor cars first registered from the 1st of July 2006 must carry at least one emergency warning triangle by law.
+Is a warning triangle a legal requirement in the United Kingdom?
+All motor cars first registered from the 1st of July 2006 must carry at least one emergency reflective warning triangle by law.

 If your car has broken down on a motorway how should you place your warning triangle?
-Place a Highway Code warning triangle – or a similar vehicle breakdown sign - on the same side of the road of any carriageway.
+Place a Highway Code hazard triangle (or similar vehicle breakdown sign) on the same side of the road of any carriageway.

-Note: A warning triangle distance from a car should be at least 45 meters (147 feet) and placed behind the vehicle.
+Note: A warning triangle distance from car should be at least 45 metres (147 feet) and placed behind the vehicle.
 Do not use a highway breakdown triangle if you encounter a broken down car on a motorway.

 Vehicle breakdowns while driving on motorways in the United Kingdom are very dangerous.
 What if you suspect your vehicle is developing a mechanical problem on a motorway?

 Try to leave the motorway at the soonest available service area or motorway exit.
 If this is not possible, follow the proper procedures for emergency car breakdown on motorways.